soklet/soklet/README.md

 ```

 Behind the scenes, Soklet provides specific exception types with developer-friendly messages.
-It's up to you to handle them and surface to your API clients however you like in your [`ResponseMarshaler::forException`](#microhttpResponse-marshaler) implementation.
+It's up to you to handle them and surface to your API clients however you like in your [`ResponseMarshaler::forThrowable`](#microhttpResponse-marshaler) implementation.

 ```text
 com.soklet.exception.IllegalQueryParameterException: Illegal value 'abc' was specified for query parameter 'input' (was expecting a value convertible to class java.lang.Integer)